 Campus Info & Services

-Point University offers a number of student services including nonremedial tutoring, health service, and health insurance.
+Point University offers a number of student services including nonremedial tutoring and health service.
 Point University also offers campus safety and security services like 24-hour foot and vehicle patrols, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Point University.

 |Students who have cars on campus||N/A|

 |Health insurance offered||No|